 Here’s my kit list for Morocco, which includes everything I took for my winter break for both hiking in the Atlas Mountains and also my time in Marrakech.

-Duffel bag for my kit
+Eagle Creek duffel bag for my kit

 To begin with, I needed a duffel bag for the trip.
 Previously, I’ve made do with a backpack but since this is a winter trip, there’s no way all my winter gear will fit in my backpack.